hetmanskyi-cloud/AWS/terraform/README.md

   - All KMS keys have automatic key rotation enabled where possible
 - **Log Encryption**: CloudWatch Logs are encrypted with KMS for compliance and data protection
 - **Security Monitoring**: VPC Flow Logs and CloudTrail enable continuous security auditing
+- **Redis Security**: Redis AUTH token stored in Secrets Manager and used for secure authentication

 ---